Skip to Main Content

 We hope to frighten you with the many Halloween related resources available to you through the NYU Libraries.
 Proceed if you dare . . . !

-Dracula - First Edition 1897 at NYU Special Collections
+Stephen King - the "King" of Horror - First Edition of "Carrie" at NYU Special Collections

 Halloween Resources beyond NYU